 It’s advisable to gather evidence directly after the accident happens.
 If you are feeling well enough, take pictures at the scene doing your best to capture all angles and all signs of damage.
 You should also get the contact information of all the other parties involved as well as any witnesses.
 Use a pen and paper or your phone to jot down recollections of what occurred.

 Our Oceanside accident lawyers will assist you in gathering evidence ensuring you build a strong case.

 What are Common Car Injury Accidents?

 There are several types of injuries that can occur in a car accident.
+Some injuries are more common others depending on whether you were in a rear-end accident or a T-bone crash.
 Here are some of the most common: